 For those unfamiliar with Malaysia, unlike any other South East Asian country, here you have 3 ethnic groups that combine to form ‘1 Malaysia’.
 The largest being the Malay muslim community, and the two larger minorities being the Indian Malays and Chinese Malays.

-Unlike KL which is huge (but modest in comparison to Bangkok), in just half hour of wandering around George Town you are greeted by multi-faith Malaysia.
+Unlike KL, which is huge (but modest in comparison to Bangkok), in just half an hour of wandering around George Town, you are greeted by multi-faith Malaysia.

-If you turn one corner you can hear the enchanting Islamic call to prayer, turn another and you’re stunned by a beautiful Chinese Temple, and then passing you may be a lively Hari Krishma procession.
+If you turn one corner, you can hear the enchanting Islamic call to prayer, turn another, and you’re stunned by a beautiful Chinese Temple, and then passing by, you may see a lively Hari Krishma procession.

-Like Melaka, located on the south-west coast of Malaysia, George Town is diversified further by its rich history from the colonial period making it a UNESCO World Heritage Site.
+Like Melaka, located on the south-west coast of Malaysia, George Town is further diversified by its colonial history, making it a UNESCO World Heritage Site.
 This has further shaped the town into the 3 main districts.

 The Colonial District

 Since leaving the UK, I’ve become fascinated by the imprints of my ancestors in both Australia and Southeast Asia (although none that I’m proud of).
-In this eerily familiar colonial district, stands grand Georgian mansions, as well as Victorian and Art Deco builds.
+In this eerily familiar colonial district, stand grand Georgian mansions, as well as Victorian and Art Deco buildings.

-Although when you momentarily cast aside the impressive architecture, it becomes apparent that they were erected during a tumultuous time.
+Although when you momentarily cast aside the impressive architecture, it’s hard to overlook that they were erected during a tumultuous time.

 How about a free history lesson guys 👋🏻 [enthusiastic teacher voice coming strong!].

-If you head to Suffolk House, you will see the old residence of Englishman Francis Light, which is now a mansion offering tours and a romantic dining restaurant.
-He was the founder and ruler of the colony back in 1700’s.
+If you head to Suffolk House, you will see the former residence of Englishman Francis Light, now a mansion offering tours and a restaurant.
+He was the founder and ruler of the colony back in the 1700s.

 During Light’s ruling, the Brits arrived in their masses and were granted trading rights in exchange for providing Penang military assistance against Siam (now Thailand.)

-After trading with profusion, owning land and taking as much as they could, the attack on Pearl Harbour shook the world.
-As soon as it was feared that Japan would attack, all of Penang’s Europeans left to go back home leaving a completely defenceless island. ☹️
+The British then did what they always do, trading with profusion, owning land and taking as much as they could, until the attack on Pearl Harbour shook the world.
+As soon as it was feared that Japan would attack, all of Penang’s Europeans left to go back home, leaving a completely defenceless island. ☹️

-Japan then immediately ceased control of Penang and for a further 3 years until the end of WW2.
-Those days were told to be the darkest in the island’s history and marked the end of British imperialism in Penang.
-The island became a state of the Malaya federation soon after.
+Japan then immediately ceased control of Penang for another 3 years, until the end of WW2.
+Those days were told to be the darkest in the island’s history and marked the end of British imperialism here.
+The island became a state of the Malaya Federation soon after.

 Interestingly, the European vibe I felt was not only present through its architecture.
 I said to my Czech Sailor a few times that walking through the empty evening streets gave me the feeling of being back in Prague.